Qumulo/docs/qumulo-alerts-guide/configuring-notifications/quotas-to-admins.md

 * {{site.qumuloalerts.errorThreshold}}
 * {{site.qumuloalerts.criticalThreshold}}

+You can configure unattached quotas or attach them to a cluster.

 ## To Configure Quota Notifications with Two Thresholds
 Use the `./alerts quota_add` command and specify the quota path to monitor.
 The following example specifies the warning threshold and the error threshold and doesn't attach the quota to a Qumulo Core cluster.